Root Canal vs. Dental Implant

-During the tooth examination your dentist will consider the history of the tooth and will check the X-ray images to figure out if the tooth is restorable.
-If the tooth requires root canal treatment, they can eliminate bacteria from the infected root canal and also prevent reinfection to save your tooth.
-When they find the soft tissue of the tooth to be infected or damaged.
-During Root Canal therapy, dentists drills the tooth to access the pulp.
-Then they remove the dead or infected parts from the root canal, clean the inside of the canal and finally seal it.
-This process can cause the structure of the tooth to become brittle and in some cases to reinforce the structure of the tooth, further treatment is required e.g. a dental crown.
+During the tooth examination, your dentist will consider the history of the tooth and will check the X-ray images to figure out if the tooth is restorable.
+If the tooth requires root canal treatment, they can eliminate bacteria from the infected root canal and prevent reinfection to save your tooth when they find the tooth’s soft tissue to be infected or damaged.
+During Root Canal therapy, dentists drill the tooth to access the pulp.
+Then, they remove the dead or infected parts from the root canal, clean the inside and seal it.
+This process can cause the structure of the tooth to become brittle and, in some cases, to reinforce the structure of the tooth, further treatment is required, e.g. a dental crown.

 RCT is a repair technique that dentists use to restore a badly decayed or infected tooth in an attempt to save the tooth.
-RCT should be the first treatment approach, however, when the tooth is damaged in such a way that it cannot be restored with an RCT, then extraction would be the only option.
+RCT should be the first treatment approach; however, tooth extraction would be the only option when the tooth is damaged so that it cannot be restored with an RCT.

 For many patients, the difficult choise between RCT and extraction is when there is no certainty on the long term success of the RCT.
 Consider the spectrum of tooth damage, on one end of the spectrum, you have a slightly-damaged pulp and on the other end of the spectrum you have a beyond-repair damaged pulp.

 With the slightly-damaged pulp, you can expect an RCT with a high level of success (successful repair of the tooth).
 However as you get closer to the other end of damage spectrum, the success rate of RCT can decrease.
 This means that you might decide to go ahead and invest in a Root Canal Therapy but due to extensive damage, the repair may fail in long run and you will need to repeat the RCT and sometimes remove that whole tooth.